-These muffin mix pancakes are a 3 ingredient recipe you won't want to wait to try!
+These muffin mix pancakes are a 3 ingredient recipe you will want to try soon!
 Made with your favorite flavor of muffin mix, these pancakes are delicious and packed with flavor!

 - It's an affordable option.
 One of my favorite things about these muffin mix pancakes is that they're so cheap to make and easy to throw together that they're perfect for frugality and budgets.